lab11/edg-sat-prototype/README.md

 that automates much of the embedded design process through judicious use of existing constraint solvers like Z3.

-## Papers and Errata ##
+## Papers and additional material ##

 ### Symposium for Computational Fabrication 2017 ###

-Our full errata for the SCF 2017 paper.
+Our full appendix for the SCF 2017 paper, including code and details of experiments, can be found [here](https://github.com/lab11/edg-sat-prototype/blob/master/appendix/scf2017.md).

-TODO: Link to paper

 ## Dev Environment Setup ##